salim-lachdhaf/last_state/README.md

    }
 ```

-## Using the plugin
-The `SavedStateData` class allows for storing data by key and value.
-To get access to `SavedStateData` wrap your
-main application in a `SavedState` widget; this is the global application `SavedState` widget.
-To retrieve the `SavedStateData`
-use `SavedState.of(BuildContext)` or use the `SavedState.builder()` to get the data in a builder.

-`SavedState` widgets manage the saved state.
-When they are disposed, the associated state is also cleared.
-Usually you want to
-wrap each page in your application that needs to restore some state in a `SavedState` widget.
-When the page is no longer displayed, the
-`SavedState` associated with the page is automatically cleared. `SavedState` widgets can be nested multiple times, creating nested
-`SavedStateData` that will be cleared when a parent of the `SavedStateData` is cleared, for example, when the `SavedState` widget is removed
-from the widget tree.

-## Saving and Restoring state in `StatefulWidgets`
-Most of the time, you'd want your `StatefulWidget`s to update the `SavedState`.
-Use `SavedState.of(context)` then call `state.putXXX(key, value)` to
-update the state.

-To restore state in your `StatefulWidget` add the `StateRestoration` mixin to your `State` class.
-Then implement the `restoreState(SavedState)`
-method.
-This method will be called once when your widget is mounted.

-## Restoring navigation state
-Restoring the page state is one part of the equation, but when the app is restarted, by default it will start with the default route,
-which is probably not what you want.
-The plugin provides the `SavedStateRouteObserver` that will save the route to the
-`SavedState` automatically.
-The saved route can then be retrieved using `restoreRoute(SavedState)` static method. *Important note:* for
-this to work you need to setup your routes in such a way that the `Navigator` will restore them when you [set the `initialRoute` property](https://api.flutter.dev/flutter/widgets/Navigator/initialRoute.html).

-Another requirement is that you set a `navigatorKey` on the `MaterialApp`.
-This is because the tree is rebuilt after the `SavedState` is initialised.
-When
-rebuilding, the Flutter needs to reuse the existing `Navigator` that receives the `initialRoute`.

 ## FAQ
 ### Why do I need this at all?
 My apps never get killed in the background
 Lucky you!
 Your phone must have infinite memory :)